monicagiraldochica/bash_tutorial/docs/iteration.md

 If you wanted to obtain the list of paths for the DTI.nii.gz files of all subjects, you could type: `echo /Users/MyUserName/Desktop/MyProjectFolder/Subject*/DTI.nii.gz`.
 Because the path of these files is the same except for the subject number, you can create the pattern by substituting the part that changes by an asterisk.

 When using the asterisk, it will select all files that contain any amount of characters in that position.
-But if you want to restrict the search to a specific amount of characters, you could also use the interrogation character.
+But if you want to restrict the search to a specific amount of characters, you could also use the interrogation mark.

 For example, let's suppose you have a main folder located in the following path:
 /MyComputer/MyUser/MyDocuments/MyFolder